 Various video-streaming services like BBC iPlayer, HBO Now, ESPN, NBC, BeIN Sports, and USTV Now are geo-blocked outside of their region.
 This is due to strict content sharing & licensing limitations.

-If you’re a streamer like me, you definitely need a VPN bypass for Plex media server to access BBC iPlayer abroad and other streaming services on Plex.
+If you’re a streamer like me, you definitely need a VPN bypass for Plex media server to access BBC iPlayer abroad and other streaming services.